small screen slideshow below here

-There are now 36 colours in my swatch library.
-I worked through each of the colours for the scissors combined with each of the backgrounds, totalling 1296 combinations.
-The scissors have a blue spot covering the hinge, so I also altered this too where it added more interest.
+There are now 67 colours in my swatch library.
+I worked through each of the colours for the scissors combined with each of the backgrounds, totalling an amazing 4489 combinations.
+Less the 67 where the colour of the scissors matches the background colour = 4422.
+The original scissors have a blue spot covering the hinge, so I also altered this too where it added more interest.

 Coding The Files

 To be able to go back to Illustrator and recreate all the images it is important to code them in a way that can be reproduced.
-Here my designs are all taken from design E. The first code relates to the colour of the dot on the hinge, then the colour used for the scissors and finally the colour of the background.
-So for instance E 33 36 31 means the dot is colour 33 – black.
-The 36 refers to the scissors – this is bright red.
-Then 31 for the background which is bright cyan blue.
+Here my designs are all taken from design F. The first code relates to the colour of the dot on the hinge, then the colour used for the scissors and finally the colour of the background.
+So for instance F-110-100-101 means the dot is colour 110 – bright cyan blue.
+The 100 refers to the scissors – this is white.
+Then 101 for the background which is black.
 Rolling your mouse over the image should display its code.

 Most Successful Colours

 Perhaps the most appealing designs are the very simplest colour combinations.
-Now the scissors are varying transparencies of white it is possible to remove the background layer that would normally colour the actual scissors.
-Hiding this layer makes the scissors much more transparent, taking on only the colour of the background.
-Look out for designs coded like this; E 31 X 31.
+With all white scissors on a coloured background.
+By varying the scissors’ transparencies of white, makes the scissors much more transparent, taking on only the colour of the background.
+Look out for designs coded like this; E 110 X 110.

 Creating This Page